Treats heart failure and heart rhythm problems. This medicine is also called digitalis.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any other heart problems, including heart block, recent heart attack, or Wolff-Parkinson-White syndrome.
-Tell your doctor if you have kidney disease, liver disease, blood vessel disease, thyroid problems, or high or low calcium, magnesium or potassium levels in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any other heart problems, including heart block, recent heart attack, or Wolff-Parkinson-White syndrome.
+Tell your doctor if you have kidney disease, liver disease, blood vessel disease, or thyroid problems.

 - Slow heartbeat, heart block